 This format encodes each character using uniform 4 bytes, the byte order can be elected both as Little Endian as well as Big Endian.
 Because of the high memory requirements, this format is rarely used. [more...]

-Change Format of Files
+Change Encoding of Text Files

 You can easily change the format of one or more files using the Text Encoder.
 Such a conversion from one format to another may be necessary, for example, if you would like to switch your website from ANSI to UTF-8, or if you want to read files of an unusual format and you need to change a large number of files.
 Simply proceed as follows:

 - Drag any files you want to change onto the Text Encoder.

 - On the right side of the main window under "Encoding", under "Save as" select your desired format, for example UTF-8.